This Website

 Get THE BOOK on the History of Nichols Industries

-I don't care what anybody said, The Lone Ranger was my favorite.
+The Lone Ranger was my favorite.
 I spent half of my life just trying to figure out what "Kimosabe" (or however you spell it) meant.
 I think it means something like, "The only friend I know."
 Or whatever.
 No matter what, Tonto knew who his friend was and vice-versa.
 You could always count on them to pull each other out of trouble.
+We kids learned what loyalty meant from these two.

 The premise of this show was that a Texas Ranger was wounded and all of his cohorts were killed, but an Indian named Tonto brought him back to health.
 The Lone Ranger had a silver mine where he made his bullets—his trademark—and between the two of them they rode out into the West and conquered Evil.